 In the midst of the holiday season, it’s understandable when our minds drift down memory lane.
-We remember the smell of our grandmother’s zerocoolcover_gregorymanchesshouse and her cornbread dressing with lots of sage.
+We remember the smell of our grandmother’s house and her cornbread dressing with lots of sage.
 We remember Santa always leaving us an orange in our stocking.
 We remember the laughter around the holiday table as cousins chattered over mashed potatoes and fruit salad.

 But memory lane often brings up other stuff.
 Like the relative who always seemed to get the flu and couldn’t quite make the holiday gathering.
 Or the bickering over whose family’s celebration you would be going to.
 Or whether Aunt Martha’s cranberry sauce should be served instead of Aunt Peggy’s cranberry relish.